Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 ON s.customer_id = mem.customer_id;
 ```

-The resulting table is expected to look like
+The resulting table is expected to look like a table which can be found in [case study.md](case-study.md)

 customer_id	|order_date	|product_name	|price	|member
 ---------|---------|-------|-------|--------
 A	|07/01/2021	|curry	|15	|Y